Pascal-So/peg-solitaire/report/paper.typ

 position by adding and removing individual pegs, just like they might do on a real board.
 We want to show the user whether the current position is solvable, and update this information in real time.

-A significant optimisation would be possible by partitioning game positions into equivalence classes that are closed under moves.
+A significant optimization would be possible by partitioning game positions into equivalence classes that are closed under moves.
 If we can then figure out that a given position is not in the same class as the end position, then we immediately know that the given position is unsolvable, since we can only ever reach positions that are in the same class as where we started.